 - Overall revenue increased by $3.9 million, with no additional staffing or facilities

-Recognizing what COMPAS could do for healthcare providers, a team comprised of co-founders Hendrick and Glover participated in a compressed version of the I-Corps program held at the Cove to explore the potential of creating a business from the COMPAS system.
+Recognizing what COMPAS could do for healthcare providers, a startup team under the COMPAS name was created with co-founders Hendrick and Glover participating in a compressed version of the I-Corps program held at the Cove where they explored the potential of creating a business from the COMPAS system.
 I-Corps is an NSF funded program that trains individuals to broaden the impact of basic research projects to develop effective solutions for customer problems.
-It provides the infrastructure, resources, advice, networking opportunities, training, and funding for motivated teams to assess their commercial opportunity.
+It provides the infrastructure, resources, advice, networking opportunities, training and funding for motivated teams to assess their commercial opportunity.

 As they completed the I-Corps program, an opportunity to participate in the 2017 New Venture Competition’s Business Products & Services and Tech Surge tracks arose.
-Joined by Dr. Scott Ruskin from the UCI Medical Center, graduate students Aaron Soto and Don Magnuson, and Expert-in-Residence (EiR), the COMPAS team placed second in the Business Products & Services track of the competition, facilitated by the Beall Center for Innovation and Entrepreneurship at the Paul Merage School of Business in partnership with UCI Applied Innovation.
-Following their win, the COMPAS team was admitted into Applied Innovation’s Wayfinder incubator, where they worked closely with staff facilitating the program to help them find a CEO to work on the business full-time given Hendrick and Glover’s commitments to UCI Health.
-Jeff Greenberg, an Applied Innovation EiR, seasoned entrepreneur, and tech veteran with over 30 years of experience who also previously built two companies based on UCI intellectual property, eventually filled the role of CEO, along with Soto as VP of marketing and product management, another veteran entrepreneur with 19 years of experience in the computer industry and an alumnus with both a B.S. and M.S. from UCI.
+Joined by Dr. Scott Ruskin from the UCI Medical Center, graduate students Aaron Soto and Don Magnuson, and Expert-in-Residence (EiRs), the COMPAS team placed second in the Business Products & Services track of the competition, facilitated by the Beall Center for Innovation and Entrepreneurship at the Paul Merage School of Business in partnership with UCI Applied Innovation.
+Following their win, the COMPAS team was admitted into Applied Innovation’s Wayfinder incubator and rebranded the startup as OpsGuru.
+The team worked closely with staff facilitating the incubator program to find a CEO to work on the business full-time, given Hendrick and Glover’s commitments to UC Irvine Health.
+Jeff Greenberg, an UCI Applied Innovation EiR, seasoned entrepreneur and tech veteran with over 30 years of experience who also previously built two companies based on UCI intellectual property (IP), eventually filled the role of CEO, along with Soto as VP of marketing and product management, another veteran entrepreneur with 19 years of experience in the computer industry and an alumnus with both a B.S. and M.S. from UCI.